fcannizzohz/demo-sql-service/README.md

 ```

 #### Federated join between table and streaming data
-Hazelcast’s SQL grammar doesn’t allow an arbitrary sub‐query as the TABLE argument to TUMBLE—it must be a named table or view.
-The workaround is to first expose your joined stream as a view, then tumble over that view.

 Create an enriched, watermarked view that brings in the country for each event: